-- Nose and throat irritation.
+- Nose or throat irritation.

 - Change in taste.

-- Stuffy nose.
+- Runny or stuffy nose.

-- Runny nose.
+- Dry nose.

-- It is given as a shot into a muscle, vein, or into the fatty part of the skin.
+- It is given as a shot into a muscle or into the fatty part of the skin.

-- Your doctor may teach you how to give the shot.
+- If you will be giving your child the shot, your child’s doctor or nurse will teach you how to give the shot.